Leopardopt/ENES247Kamran/lab8-IntellectualProperty/README.md

 ### Test:

 The inputs are only reset and enable.
 Clock is there as a signal activated only when enable is on.
 Reset turns the counter value on 7 seg display(output) to '00' when the enable is on.
 It is designed to count up to 99 because both values are set to 9 and when right digit gets close to 10, the second digit takes it to turn that to 0 and changes itself to one value higher.
 The program  uses the catalog of FPGA in vivado for 5MHz clock and two binary counters set to Threshold of 9 and Final Count Value of 9.

+500MHz signal turns into 1Hz to be more accurate while displaying the digits over each second.
+2 of the anodes in the code are used only for the 2 digits being displayed on the circuit.